bariskrdrl/uikit-custom-theme/README.md

 ## Compile

-To compile UIkit and your custom theme into CSS, run the yarn task compile

-Run once to install all dependencies ```pnpm install```

-Compile all source files including your theme ```pnpm compile```

-Watch files and compile automatically everytime a file changes ```pnpm watch```
+To compile UIkit and your custom theme into CSS, run the pnpm task compile Run once to install all dependencies ```pnpm install``` Compile all source files including your theme ```pnpm compile``` Watch files and compile automatically everytime a file changes ```pnpm watch```

 ---